AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **HOW IT WORKS:**

 This function performs the following validation checks on the antenna test setup.
+Whether the VNA, EMCenter, and EMSlider are connected.
+Whether the start and end frequencies are specified and not equal.
+Whether the number of sweep points is defined.
 If any condition is not met, the function displays an appropriate message and prompts the user to correct the configuration.

-- - Whether the VNA, EMCenter, and EMSlider are connected.
-- - Whether the start and end frequencies are specified and not equal.
-- - Whether the number of sweep points is defined.
 - - Whether the antenna's physical size is specified.
 - - Whether turntable scan settings (mode, start angle, step angle, end angle) are configured.
 - - Whether tower scan settings (mode, start angle, step angle, end angle) are configured.